codingbelief/arm-architecture-reference-manual-for-armv8-a/chapter_d4/d42_2_controlling_address_translation_stages.md

 stage 1 output address will give an Address size fault if it is larger than either:
 * The PA size, for a VMSAv8-64 stage 1 translation.
 * 40 bits, for a VMSAv8-32 stage 1 translation.

+### Atomicity of register changes on changing virtual machine